Seraphim-Solutions/tessera/README.md

 - YAML descriptors are only considered if `PyYAML` is installed; otherwise they are ignored.
 - When duplicates are present, Tessera logs a warning and surfaces the selected file in CLI output.
 - The `--show-services` table includes a “Descriptor” column that shows the exact filename (including extension) that was loaded for each service.
 The same table is printed after the banner at startup.

+Descriptor search paths
+- Built-in descriptors are loaded from the package directory `src/tessera_2600/services/descriptors`.
+- You can add extra directories via environment variable `TESSERA_EXTRA_DESCRIPTOR_DIRS` (or `TESSERA_DESCRIPTOR_DIRS`).
+  - Use your OS path separator to provide multiple directories (e.g., `export TESSERA_EXTRA_DESCRIPTOR_DIRS="/abs/path/one:/abs/path/two"`).
+  - Files from all search paths are grouped by base name; selection rules above (JSON preferred) still apply.

 Testing a descriptor
 - Unit tests should mock HTTP I/O. See `tests/test_declarative_service.py` for an example using `@patch("requests.Session.request")`.